 FemFest Houston: Voices of Asia | The Hatmaker's WifeVIEW EVENT DETAILS

-Join Mildred's Umbrella and Asia Society Texas Center in a celebration of women's voices as we stage three readings of Houston premiere plays over two days.
+FemFest Houston: Voices of Asia is moving to an online format!
+Join Mildred's Umbrella and Asia Society Texas Center from the comfort of your own home for a celebration of women's voices as we stage three readings of Houston premiere plays in a virtual setting.
 Featuring works written by Asian and Asian American women, the series highlights the talents and accomplishments of women playwrights across the globe.

 The Hatmaker's Wife